uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 - Existing hex format is still valid.
 Shorter or longer values just omit or add hex characters (give some examples at different lengths)
 - Crockford base32 is allowed also (briefly summarize reasons - shorter, more compact if UUIDs are stored as text, crockford version's benefits vs).
 - Parsers can use the presence of '-' to determine if it's hex or crockford base32 format.
-- Compatible parsers MUST support crockford base32 with or without padding (the checksum feature is optional, not required)
+- Compatible parsers MUST support crockford base32 with or without padding, and allow a checksum part (verifyin the checksum is optional)
-- Base32 text encoder SHOULD output crockford base32 values without padding.
+- Base32 text encoder SHOULD output crockford base32 values without padding or checksum by default.
+The padding or checksum features MAY be used if warranted for a specific application.

 ## UUIDv6